 Many of the scenes that were considered too risqué at the time of its release would hardly cause viewers to blink an eyelid these days, and it is nowhere as disturbing in nature as films such as Salo or Le Grande Bouffe.

-In a near-future, Alex and his gang of ‘droogies’ begin a night out with a few drinks at the Korova Milkbar – “trying to make up our razudoks what to do with the evening” – before going on to ‘tolchock’ a drunken tramp (kick him to a pulp), indulge in a spot of ultra-violence with a rival gang and play “road hogs” in a stolen car.
+Alex and his gang of ‘droogies’ begin a night out with a few drinks at the Korova Milkbar – “trying to make up our razudoks what to do with the evening” – before going on to ‘tolchock’ a drunken tramp (kick him to a pulp), indulge in a spot of ultra-violence with a rival gang and play “road hogs” in a stolen car.

 Having warmed up, they break into the country house of a successful author and take turns raping his wife, making very sure that the elderly writer – bound and gagged – gets a birds-eye view of her lengthy ordeal.
 “Viddy well,” Alex says, “Take a good look”.

 Back at the bar, “feeling a bit shagged and fagged and fashed” they chill out with a “Moloko Plus” (milk with something psychogenic added) before heading “bedways”.

 In contrast to his droogs, (Pete, Georgie and Dim) – who expect to pick up some booty on their raids – Alex has little interest in money.
 To show them who is “Master and Leader” he beats them up, which turns out to be a fateful difference of opinion.